linev/misc/README.md

-# misc
-Different tests and examples
+# Collection of macros and examples